 - Divinycell (PVC)

-This type of DIY composite panel utilises a marine grade PVC perforated core which allows the sandwich panel to exhibit some exceptional characteristics in terms of:
+DIY composite panel A utilises a marine grade PVC perforated core which allows the sandwich panel to exhibit some exceptional characteristics in terms of:

 - The superior cores used have holes every 20mm (see image).
 During the process called vacuum infusion this network of holes allows the resin through the core so that it physically joins the skin on one side to the other skin every 20mm of the whole panel.
 Hence the panels are amongst the lightest in the industry at 7 kgs per m2 (approx) – since the superior cores allows the use of the same light laminate (instead of having to use a thicker (heavier) laminate with larger panel.